 Please note the below FAQs and the responses are a guide and may be subject to difference in local country compliance regulation.

 Most post-fellowship positions are considered faculty positions.
-This could include, but is not limited to the following: Instructor, Assistant Professor, Associate Professor, Assistant Researcher, Lecturer, and Assistant Project Scientist.
+This could include, but is not limited to the following: Instructor, Assistant Professor, Assistant Researcher, Lecturer, and Assistant Project Scientist.
 Institutions differ with regard to what they consider to be faculty positions.
 Please check with your institution as to what is a faculty appointment.
 If you feel your institution’s definitions require clarification, please include such clarification on the relevant form (if additional space is needed, it is acceptable to merge the ‘Cert of Faculty Appt.’ form and a clarifying letter into a single PDF and to upload this in the corresponding field).

 In order to receive funding for the award, it is a requirement that you be a citizen or permanent resident in one of the eligible countries.
 If your visa status is pending at the time of application, you may submit your application, however, if selected for funding, it would be required that you provide proof of a valid visa or citizenship for the duration of the two year award period, prior to the award disbursement date.